Planar graphs with the maximum number of induced 6-cycles: Large planar graphs contain a vertex in few induced 6-cycles

-The relevant straightforward adaptation of Claim \ref{method claim} to this setting (using Fact \ref{basic facts}\ref{second fact} in the proof in place of Fact \ref{basic facts}\ref{first fact}) is that if $s\leq 4$ is a positive integer and there exists a set of at most five vertices in $X_2$ such that after excluding any one of them those that remain have total degree at least $s$ in $G_2$, then $s\leq |X|-\frac{2n-4}{3}$.
-Moreover if $s=|X|-\frac{2n-4}{3}$, then $G_2$ is connected.
-A modified version of Claim \ref{cmn nbhd claim} also holds in this setting, where we consider $t\in \{-1,2,5\}$ instead of $t\in \{-2,1,4\}$.
-The proof of this is exactly the same as that of the original version.
-By this modified Claim \ref{cmn nbhd claim}, $G$ contains no copy of $K_{2,(n-2)/3}$.
+\begin{claim} Let $s\leq 4$ be a positive integer.
+Suppose that there exists a set of at most five vertices in $X_2$ such that after excluding any one of them, those that remain have total degree at least $s$ in $G_2$.
+Then $s\leq |X|-\frac{2n-4}{3}$, and if $s=|X|-\frac{2n-4}{3}$, then $G_2$ is connected \end{claim}